ZerefD/Raphtalia-python/README.md

+# Due to changes to YouTube website, YTDL broke and doesnt work anymore as a result this bot is unable to retrieve data from YouTube.
+YTDL still havent updated their library to fix this issue, so when they do update the library I will make the necessary changes to this project.

 # Raphtalia Python Music Bot
 Rahptalia is a Discord Music Bot.
 You can easily download and invite Raphtalia on your server to listen to high quality music with your friends.

 Raphtalia can play high quality songs from youtube.